executium/crypto-market-price-inserter/README.md

 All prices quoted are that of `USDT`.

+## Wordpress plugin
+If you are looking to get started right away with your wordpress installation, there is a [wordpress plugin available for the crypto inserter here](https://wordpress.org/plugins/crypto-market-price-inserter/).
+It is easy to install and starts working on installation.

 ## Hosted Installation
 Simply insert the following code into the foot of your page.
 ```